 If you’re a parent looking to get your children on the property ladder, a gifted deposit is a good way of doing so!

 If the person gifting to you is aged over 55, they may look to take out Equity Release in Sheffield as a means of gifting you a deposit.

 In most situations, it will need to be a gift, with the lender requiring that the donor sign a letter (which we can help prepare) to confirm the funds are non-refundable, and they will not put a “charge” on the property you are buying.
 There are exceptions out there, with at least one notable lender who will accept this.

 That said, you must be careful, as taking out a personal loan just before applying for a mortgage will most likely negatively affect your credit score, which could lead to a mortgage application being rejected.

 Also, the mortgage lender will have to take the monthly payments for the loan when they are calculating how much they will lend you.

-There is no maximum limit on the amount of gift you can receive, though there are lenders out there that will insist that you put in at least a 5% deposit from your savings.
+There is no maximum limit on the amount of gift you can receive.
+But most lenders will insist you put in at least a 5% deposit from your funds.

 As an open and honest mortgage broker in Sheffield, we can utilise our extensive panel of lenders to search through 1000’s of Right to Buy Mortgage deals for you.